sfield2/Marcantonio_et_al_2020_ToxicityTravelsinaChangingClimate/README.md

 This directory contains code written in R for all analyses, and a directory for all data used, in:

 R. Marcantonio, S. Field, P. Regan.
 2019.
-Toxicity Travels.
+Toxicity Travels In A Changing Climate.
 Submitted to the Journal of Global Environmental Change.

 #### Data Download
 Directory for data used in this research is provided in READ ME file entitled "Data Access Directory"